Integrating with LDAP allows you to synchronize users between Buddy and your server.

-- Server host and port
+- LDAP server host and port

-- Whether the server supports SSL connection
+- Does the LDAP server support SSL connection?

 - LDAP subtree with user entries